 - Collection items (like blog posts) and cover pages don't have page headers.

-Style the line separating the page content from the header and footer with Page borders in Options.
+Style the line separating the page content from the header and footer with the Page borders tweak under Options.

 - To hide the line, choose Page borders: none.

-- Set the line's color with Page border color in Colors.
+- Set the line's color with Page border color under Colors.

 - Set the site background color with Site background, or add a background image with Site background image.